• Skip to main content

 Afrezza is a rapid-acting inhaled insulin that some people with type 1 or type 2 diabetes find to be very useful for treating high blood sugar levels.

-For a person with type 1, inhaled insulin is never going to replace all of your insulin needs, but many are using it in addition to their normal insulin via syringe or insulin pump because of how quickly it starts working in your bloodstream.
+It is probably not going to replace all of your insulin needs, but many are using it in addition to their normal insulin via syringe, pen, or insulin pump because of how quickly it starts working in your bloodstream.

 It’s fairly easy to use but the results and experience of using it can differ from person to person.